yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 *   A recipient MUST reject a malformed header, e.g. if the total length is larger than the physical length allocated to it based on higher-level network protocols or storage formats.
 *   A recipient MUST reject a ciphertext if it does not recognize the format version.
 *   A recipient MUST reject a ciphertext if the variable header is not valid CBOR, as per {{RFC8949}} Sec.
 5.3.1.
 In particular, it MUST reject duplicate map keys.
-*   A recipient MUST accept a ciphertext even if it does not recognize some of the TLVs.
-It MUST ignore the unknown TLVs and MUST interpret all known ones.
-In other words, the only way to introduce new mandatory TLVs is by incrementing the format version.
+*   A recipient MUST accept a ciphertext even if it does not recognize some of the map keys.
+It MUST ignore the unknown map keys and MUST interpret all known ones.
+In other words, the only way to introduce new mandatory map keys is by incrementing the format version.
 *   If ciphertext integrity protection coverage includes the header, a recipient MUST reject the header as well as the ciphertext if the integrity protection fails to validate.

 ## Fixed Header Rationale